svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_llm_assistant.md

 You can see that it automatically slots in the corresponding section on My Day in Notion.

 The best part?
-All of the links next to "CreatedPage" are clickable, taking me directly to the task in Notion if I want to quickly edit anything.
+The links next to "CreatedPage" in the logs are clickable, taking me directly to the task in Notion if I want to quickly edit anything.
 It’s like having a personal assistant who knows exactly what I need when I need it. 🤖👩‍💼

 ## Wrapping Up